mozzarelladoublestick/PHYSPRO/content/docs/projects/shadowseeker/_index.md

 {{< figure src="lego_motor.jpg" caption="*Motor in combination with a LEGO solar panel.*">}}
 {{< figure src="high_prototype.jpg" caption="*A driving device.*">}}

-Considering the poor feedback that the device gave to the user in the first state, we have decided to have little lights as well as a short beep that indicate that the motor has started as soon as the Shadowseeker hit the sun.
+Considering the poor feedback that the device gave to the user in the first state, we have considered to have little lights as well as a short beep that indicate that the Shadowseeker's Sensors have found the sun and the motors are ready to start.

 ## Related work

 References to related concepts, projects, books, websites, stories, systems, fruits, etc. and their relation to the project at hand.

 ## Implementation

 The parts we needed to construct were the following: